AscencioEstefania/PCR.PTML-project/README.md

 # Authors Contributions

 José L.R.
-Rama, José Manuel Ageitos, Lucía Feijoo-Siota, and Tomas G. Villa DNA isolation, sequencing, alingment, and annotation, Paper Writing, Artworks.
+Rama, José Manuel Ageitos, Lucía Feijoo-Siota, and Tomás G. Villa: DNA isolation, sequencing, alignment, annotation, manuscript writing and figure preparation.

-Estefania Ascencio-Medina, Amirreza Daghighi,Shan He, Gerardo Casañola Martin, Bakhtiyor Rasulev, Cristian R. Munteanu, Harbil Bediaga-Bañeres,Phyton scripting, Machine Learning, Data analysis, Paper Writing, Artworks.

-Sonia Arrasate, Humberto González-Díaz, Tomas G. Villa, Bakhtiyor Rasulev, Paper design, Funding attraction, Paper Writing Suppervision.
+Estefanía Ascencio-Medina, Amirreza Daghighi, Shan He, Gerardo Casañola Martín, Bakhtiyor Rasulev, Cristian R. Munteanu, Harbil Bediaga-Bañeres, Brenda Durán Ordiales, and Santiago Rodríguez Yáñez: Python scripting, machine learning model development, data analysis, manuscript writing, and figure preparation.Brenda Durán Ordiales, Raquel Esteban, Ana María Heres, Jorge Curiel Yuste, and Lur Epelde: Design and execution of the experimental methodology for the generation of the metagenomic data used in the SODDNA/SOHDNA model.Sonia Arrasate, Humberto González-Díaz, Tomás G. Villa, Alejandro Pazos, and Bakhtiyor Rasulev: Conceptualization of the study, supervision, manuscript writing, and funding acquisition.

 # Funding
-H.G-D. acknowledges financial support from grants MINECO (CTQ2016-74881-P), 2017 – 2019, and MICIIN (PID2019-104148GB-I00), 2020 – 2022, of Spain government and grant (IT1045-16), 2016 – 2021, and IT1558-22, 2022 – 2025, of Basque Government.
-Also, this project was funded by grants INCITE07PXI203141ES (Conselleria de Industria, Xunta de Galicia, Spain) and BFU2009-07745 (MINECO, Spain).
+This project was funded by grants INCITE07PXI203141ES (Conselleria de Industria, Xunta de Galicia, Spain) and BFU2009-07745 (MINECO, Spain).
 Likewise, the authors recognize the support of the National Science Foundation under the NSF MRI award OAC-2019077, and support by the State of North Dakota.
 CCAST HPC System supercomputing support at NDSU is acknowledged.
-In addition, the work was partly supported by Basque Government / Eusko Jaurlaritza (IT1558-22), SPRI ELKARTEK grants AIMOFGIF (KK-2022/00032), Ministry of Science and Innovation (PID2022-137365NB-I00), and LANBIDE, INVESTIGO, Eusko Jaurlaritza, Grants, IKERDATA 2022/IKER/000040 funded by NextGenerationEU funds of European Commission.
+In addition, the work was partly supported by Basque Government / Eusko Jaurlaritza (IT1558-22) and (IT1648-22), SPRI ELKARTEK grants AIMOFGIF (KK-2022/00032), Ministry of Science and Innovation (PID2022-137365NB-I00), and LANBIDE, INVESTIGO, Eusko Jaurlaritza, Grants, IKERDATA 2022/IKER/000040, funded by NextGenerationEU funds of European Commission,  likewise UDC Inditex Artificial Intelligence in Green Algorithms, funded by the Ministry for Digital Transformation and the Civil Service and 'NextGenerationEU'/PRTR under grant TSI-100925-2023-1 and Xunta de Galicia Consolidated group, grand ED431C 2022/46.
+JCY and RE are members of the Spanish climate-induced forest decline (ReDec) funded by MCIN/AEI (grant RED2024-153822-T).